 A dew is nothing but water droplets that form in the evening or morning hours due to the process of condensation.
 Throughout the evening and morning hours, the air near the ground cools off below the dew point.

-A dew point is a temperature at which water vapors in the air cools down and becomes saturated.
+A dew point is a temperature at which water vapors in the air cool down and becomes saturated.
 Hence, resulting in the formation of water droplets, or in this case, the formation of dew on the grass.

 On the contrary, when the temperature dips below the freezing point, instead of dew, a layer of ice is formed due to the process of deposition or desublimation.